Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 [Take me to Moneytree](https://rempire18.github.io/moneybranch/)

+# Screenshots:

-Screen shots (thanks to my Mentor who've shown me how to do this and to Sean C Davis (youtuber) who have shown me an awesome hack in adding photos to github)
+## thanks to my Mentor who've shown me how to do this and to Sean C Davis (youtuber) who have shown me an awesome hack in adding photos to github.

 ![image](https://user-images.githubusercontent.com/115887118/206911433-97649344-1e75-40d8-b33a-ebf44811e5be.png)